Introduction: Your Vacation Nails Survival Guide

 Step 3: Apply Gel Color (15 minutes)

-your entire vacation - morning and night minimum.
-This single habit extends wear time by at least a week and prevents that dry, lifted look that happens in different climates.
-I keep a small bottle in my purse, beach bag, and hotel bathroom so I never forget.
+This single habit extends wear time by at least one week and prevents dry, lifted appearance happening in different climates.
+Keep small bottles in purse, beach bag, and hotel bathroom for consistent application.

 Vacation Nail Color Guide by Destination